maybebyte/anthesis/freebsd-entertainment-center.md

     # sysctl hw.snd.default.unit=1 # needed for HDMI in my case.

-Now, decide whether or not you want to use bit-perfect mode and consult the relevant section below.
+Now, decide whether bit-perfect mode will be used or not and consult the relevant section below.
 Note that the ["Sync playback to display"](https://kodi.wiki/view/Settings/Player/Videos#Sync_playback_to_display) option in Kodi is fundamentally incompatible with bit-perfect audio, as